 The fortress was stormed by the Russians in 1789 and ceded to Russia in 1791.
-New fortress was built in 1792-1793, and, in 1794, the naval base and commercial quay were added.
+The new fortress was built in 1792-1793, and, in 1794, a naval base and commercial quay were added.

 More Historical Facts…

 Odessa was allowed to breathe politically because of its advantageous geographical location, convenient sheltered inlet, fertile black soil and eclectic mix of population.

-Count Lanzheron, who took over as governor from Duke de Richelieu in 1815, bolstered Odessa’s prosperity by convincing Russian government to establish duty-free international trade zone in the city.
-Good times in the city during that era led to Odessa gaining a reputation as European city.
+Count Lanzheron, who took over as a governor from Duke de Richelieu in 1815, bolstered Odessa prosperity by convincing Russian government to establish a duty-free international trade zone in the city.
+Odessa gained a reputation as European city.

-Odessa became the third city of Russia and Russia’s second most important port after St. Petersburg; grain was its principal export.
+Odessa became the third city of the Russian Empire and Russia’s second most important port after St. Petersburg; grain was the main export commodity.

 The city suffered heavy damage in the World War II during its prolonged and unsuccessful defense against German and Romanian forces.

 Odessa is an important cultural and educational center of Ukraine.
-The city has university, founded in 1865, and numerous other institutions of higher education.
+The city has a university, founded in 1865, and numerous other institutions of higher education.
 Local research establishments are headed by Filatov Institute of Eye Diseases.

-There are a lot of of museums and theaters, including opera house and ballet theater, dating from 1809.
+There are a lot of of museums and theaters, including an opera house and a ballet theater, dating from 1809.
 The seashore south of the harbor is a popular resort area, with numerous sanatoriums and holiday camps.

-This wonderful city standing on the Black Sea coast is often called the “Pearl of the South”.
-The city has special architectural style and ambiance.
+This wonderful city standing on the Black Sea coast is often called “the Pearl of the South”.
+Odessa has a unique architectural style and ambiance.

 The city holds festivals of humor and satire every year on April 1.
 And when the festivals are held, local businesses give their employees the day off.